ericmao2008/EleanorsNotes/80 Stories/84 Complete/Breakdown (MF).md

 	- status-updated:: [[2022-04-01]]
 - [b] References
 	- original prompt was about [emotion decomposers](https://medium.com/promptly-written/a-natural-thought-prompt-410ad9dc2be7)
+	- #nonfic/articleSeed/afterword could be about the development of euphorigum, it's based on opium after all, and at least a little bit The Raven and nepenthe.

 Husband dead.
 Herself, alive.
 Children half a world away.